rooftopcms/rooftop-cms/README.md

 [![Gitter](https://badges.gitter.im/rooftopcms/rooftop-cms.svg)](https://gitter.im/rooftopcms/rooftop-cms?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 ## What is Rooftop?
 Rooftop is a hosted, API-only implementation of the [WordPress](http://wordpress.org) CMS.
 Write your content from the comfort of the familiar WordPress content management tools, and use it anywhere you like, across mobile applications and websites.
-For more information visit https://www.rooftopcms.com
+For more information visit https://www.rooftopcms.com.
+Documentation is available at https://rooftopcms.readme.io

 ## What problem does this solve?
 At [Error](http://www.errorstudio.co.uk) we have built many projects where we needed to expose content in several different ways: a web application and marketing site, for example.
 Or maybe a native mobile app and a website.
 It's been fraught with complexity, and the solution is simple.
 Expose the content as data, without style, so we can display as we want.